UMC-Utrecht-RWE/INSIGHT-Level3/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project
 [ConcePTION](https://www.imi-conception.eu) aims to build an ecosystem that can use Real World Data (RWD) to generate Real World Evidence (RWE) that may be used for clinical and regulatory decision making, closing the big information gap of medication safety in pregnancy.
 As part of WP7, level checks were design to assess the quality of the data supporting RWE.
 Level checks described here has been successfully implemented in VAC4EU, EMA-tendered risk minimization studies, COVID vaccines effectiveness study, Post-Authorization Safety Studies, and CONSIGN.
+For details, please find the scientific pre-print article on INSIGHT [here](https://www.medrxiv.org/content/10.1101/2023.10.30.23297753v1)

 <!-- FUNDER -->
 ## Funder